March 4, 2018

 Return, return, return!

 Now that you’ve got all your unwanted and expired medicines together, it’s time to dispose of them.
 But the correct way to dispose of them is NOT in the household garbage or down the toilet.
 This has the potential to go straight to our waterways and is very damaging to the environment.
-The correct way to dispose of them is to take them to the pharmacy, where they can dispose of it in the RUM bin.
+The correct way to dispose of them is to take them out of their packaging and return them to the pharmacy, where they can be disposed in the RUM bin.

 The Return of Unwanted Medicines Project is a free service that offers a way to dispose of unwanted or expired medicines safely and conveniently at your local community pharmacy.
 Find out more about the service here.